band/rInformatics/s16inf382r/README.md

 share the steps you took.
 If you are using RStudio commands can be copied from the "History" window.

+## Other options
-3. If these exercises do not provide enough interest, I suggest that you look at some of the existing rOpenSci libraries such as
+If these exercises do not provide enough interest, I suggest that you look at some of the existing rOpenSci libraries such as
   - the R interface for the World Bank climate data https://github.com/ropensci/rWBclimate

 A full list of rOpenSci packages can be found here: http://ropensci.org/packages/

+## Document your work
-4. No matter what packages you examine provide an assessment of your experience with the exercise.
+No matter what packages you examine provide an assessment of your experience with the exercise.
 Where did you have breakdowns, or run into trouble using the libraries and their functions?
 Where did you find or notice something interesting about the functions, the data,